bbanzai88/SynBioCrow/README.md

 Similarity-based (find close known enzymes/reactions) ML/data-driven (predict transformations with models)

-The current plan is to use all three approaches to ensure (as much as possible) getting coverage for many, if not all potential desired compunds.
+The current plan is to use all three approaches to ensure (as much as possible) getting coverage for many, if not all potential desired compounds.
+Other approaches that may get explored include:
+(1) Using an ensemble retrosynthesis approach to identify the best possible pathway (syntheus or chemeric?) and somehow convert to a retrobiosyntheis approach using perhaps a hybrid non-enzymatic and regular chemistry approach ..
+(2) Use an approach utilizing enzyme design..